Makkal Needhi Maiam: 2019 Lok Sabha Election

 For the 2019 Indian general election he declared to contest on 40 seats included 39 of Tamil Nadu and 1 of Puducherry.

 Initially, there was speculation that Kamal Haasan could ally with the Congress after the state Congress chief had hinted at it.
 A few days ago, a lesser known Republican Party of India had forged an alliance with the MNM.

 Releasing the party manifesto and the second list of candidates of his Makkal Needhi Maiam or MNM at a function in Coimbatore, Mr Haasan said, "All candidates are my faces.
 I am proud being the chariot puller than being in the chariot".

 Makkal Needhi Maiam's vote share in the 2019 Lok Sabha election was 3.72% (in the seats it contested).
 Makkal Needhi Maiam secured 1,613,708 votes of the 4,20,83,544 polled in Tamil Nadu.
 J. Ebenezer, who contested from the Kanniyakumari constituency secured the fewest votes at 8,590 while the MNM vice-president Dr. R.Mahendran contesting from the Coimbatore constituency secured the highest number of votes by the party at 1,45,104.
 The party performed well in urban areas such as Chennai, Coimbatore and Madurai, where it regularly polled upwards of 8.5% to 12.5% of the vote share and often secured more than one lakh votes, but it performed poorly in rural areas.
 Despite this, all the candidates lost their deposit.

 Makkal Needhi Maiam candidates lost their deposit in all the seats it contested in the 2019 Indian general election but they came third in many urban constituencies through it fell behind the Naam Tamilar Katchi in several rural constituencies and Amma Makkal Munnettra Kazagam in some constituencies behind the DMK and AIADMK fronts came first or second in all constituencies.

 2021 Tamil Nadu Assembly Election

 On 13 December 2020, Haasan launched MNM's election campaign for the 2021 Tamil Nadu Legislative Assembly election, running candidates in 142 assembly constituencies and committing that he would not form an alliance with either DMK or AIADMK.
 MNM failed to win any seat in the election, with Haasan himself losing to BJP's Vanathi Srinivasan in the Coimbatore South Assembly constituency by 1728 votes.

 Later on MNM chief Kamal Haasan allies with Congress to support by-election candidate EVKS Elangovan.

 2024 Lok Sabha Election

-The party extended it's support for the INDIA and Kamal Haasan formally joined it by campaigning for the DMK alliance in Tamil Nadu.
+The party extended its support for the INDIA and Kamal Haasan formally joined it by campaigning for the DMK alliance in Tamil Nadu.
 DMK has agreed to grant one Rajya Sabha seat for the 2025 elections.